Sv443-Network/SvCoreLib/docs.md

 > ### system.setWindowTitle()
 > Sets the window title of the CLI / terminal.
-> This function supports both Windows and *nix.
+> This function supports most OSes (tested on Windows, Linux and macOS).
 > ```ts
 > scl.system.setWindowTitle(title: string): void
 > ```